xandria-hataway/xandria-hataway/README.md

 As a newly dedicated Data Analyst, I have a passion for translating raw information into actionable insights.
 With 3 years of experience as a Marketing Assistant and Analyst, I have a proficiency in the use of Google Analytics, PowerBI, SQL, and Tableau; aiding organizations in making informed decisions.
 I also have past experience as a graphic designer, which has helped in the design of my data visualizations.
 <br>

-My approach to analysis combines a keen eye for detail and a strategic business mindset, My goals are to pull meaningful information from complex datasets, presenting the findings in clear, accessible formats to drive key business decisions.
+My approach to analysis combines a keen eye for detail and a strategic business mindset.
+My goals are to pull meaningful information from complex datasets, presenting the findings in clear, accessible formats to drive key business decisions.
 <br>

 I am enthusiastic about leveraging my analytical experience to tackle new challenges, eager to explore new opportunities that allow me to apply these data-driven insights to new goals and challenges.